Smoking tobacco is a major cause of ill health and disease in the Northern Territory (NT).

-- in the smoking area of an outdoor dining area, including a courtyard, footpath or balcony area
+- the designated smoking area of a liquor licensed premises outdoor dining area, including a courtyard, footpath or balcony area

-- two metres away from a doorway and three metres from an air conditioning unit
+- more than two metres away from a doorway and three metres from an air conditioning unit

-- in your own home if it is not being used for commercial childcare, accessed by the public or clients and has no employees
+- your own home if it is not being used for commercial childcare, accessed by the public or clients, and has no employees

-- in the designated smokers room on an oil rig.
+- the designated smokers room on an oil rig.

 If someone smokes where they can't

 If you are in a non-smoking venue or area and you see someone smoking, you should point out to them the area is non-smoking.

-You should tell the owner or manager of the business, who must take steps.
+You should tell the owner or manager of the business, who must take steps to ensure compliance.
 They can call the NT Police who can issue an on-the-spot fine.

-If someone is smoking in a workplace, work health officers can issue on-the-spot fines.
+If someone is smoking in a workplace, work health authorised officers can issue on-the-spot fines.